Kannan654/Kannan654/README.md

-- 👋 Hi, I’m @Kannan654
+- 👋 Hi, I’m M.Sathis Kannan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python,Verilog
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Veripy
-- 📫 How to reach me ...
+- 📫 How to reach me 6369409470

 <!---
 Kannan654/Kannan654 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.